 Over the years, the UKGC has become increasingly strict when it comes to enforcing the rules and levying fines against operators deemed to violate the rules.
 One particularly noteworthy example of this trend came in 2017 when the UKGC fined BGO Entertainment £300,000 for advertisements that appeared on third party affiliate websites that failed to disclose significant terms and conditions.

 The BGO Entertainment decision set a new precedence in which operators are now held responsible for the actions of their affiliates.
 This may have been the catalyst for some operators such as Sky Bet to close their affiliate programs entirely.

 The UKGC has also slowly ramped up its willingness to levy larger and larger fines on operators found to be in violation of online betting regulations.
-In 2020, for example, Betway set a new record after being fined £11.6 million for failing to investigate the sources of funds gambled by several high value customers.
+In 2020, for example, Betway set a new record after being fined £11.6 million for failing to investigate the sources of funds gambled by several high-value UK customers.